HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 - Validate that the RFC pull request was successfully updated and merged

-- Announce the approval of the RFC on the HumanCellAtlas #dcp slack channel.
+- Announce the approval of the RFC on the HumanCellAtlas **#dcp** Slack channel.
 Include a link to the merged RFC:

   **EXAMPLE**